 JBL 305P MkII

 Stepping up to an 8-inch option will deliver you more bass.
-Depending on your studio space you may be able to avoid needing a subwoofer.
-Keep in mind these are big speakers so you’ll need the space for them.
-Yamaha has a long history of quality speakers and these are no exception.
+Depending on your studio space, you may be able to avoid needing a subwoofer.
+Keep in mind these are big speakers, so you’ll need the space for them.
+ADAM Audio has a long history in audio gear, and this monitor lives up to their excellent reputation.

 - Clear, flat, and crisp for excellent monitoring.